What causes mold and how to get rid of mold in your attic

 Attics are one of the most common areas of mold growth in the home.
-Attics tend to have the perfect conditions for mold growth (hot, humid, and an abundant food source with the wood sheathing).
-Furthermore, most homeowners don’t ever go up in their attic, so the mold problem is allowed to grow undisturbed – often for years!
+Attics tend to have the perfect conditions for mold growth (hot, humid, and an abundant food source from the wood sheathing).
+Furthermore, most homeowners don’t ever go up in their attic, so the mold problem is allowed to grow undisturbed – sometimes for years!

 Lots of folks first learn about their problem right before they sell their home.
 The buyer’s home inspector notices the mold in the attic right before the closing date, which causes both buyer and seller to panic, often putting the whole deal in jeopardy.

 Here are the main signs of attic mold:

 - Mildew smell in your attic